 The role of 3DS as an SCA Enabler

-3D Secure is a widely adopted authentication protocol that helps satisfy the SCA requirements.
-It adds an extra layer of security by prompting the cardholder to verify their identity with their card issuer during an online purchase
+3D Secure (3DS) is a widely adopted protocol that enables Strong Customer Authentication (SCA) for card-not-present transactions under PSD2.
+It adds an extra layer of security by requiring the cardholder to verify their identity with the issuer, often through biometrics, OTPs, or app-based approval, before completing an online purchase.

 Payment Authentication Methods under 3DS